PowerShell/vscode-powershell/docs/troubleshooting.md

 ### PowerShell version table

-You can get [your PowerShell version table][] from the Integrated Console through the variable `$PSVersionTable`:
+You can get [your PowerShell version table][] from the Extension Terminal through the variable `$PSVersionTable`:

 ```powershell